alisuleymantopuz/umbraco-querying/README.md

 # umbracoDatabaseChangingCollation
-Provides a query to change collation for umbraco database.
+Provides helper queries such as changing collation for umbraco database etc.